 - Reinsert the screws and tighten the clamp snug against the cables.

-Wire the Branch Circuit to the Ground Fault Circuit Breaker
+Branch Circuit Wiring: Ground Fault Circuit Breaker

-- Remove the yellow outer insulation such that ~2 inches of yellow outer insulation extends past the cable clamp in the bottom of the panel box.
+- Remove the yellow outer insulation such that ~2 inches of yellow outer insulation extends past the NM cable clamp in the bottom of the panel box.

 See the red arrows and red box highlighting the new cable: